omise/omise-android/README.md

 ```

 Replace the string `pkey_test_123` with the public key obtained from your Opn Payments dashboard.
-The `handleActivityResult` function will be discussed in the section below.
+We discuss the `handleActivityResult` function in the following section.

 After the end-user completes entering credit card information, the activity result
 callback will be called; handle it as follows: